 Coffee-making method for best results

-Depending on how much time you want to spend and the type of coffee you’re looking for, figuring out your preferred coffee-making method can help ensure the best results.
+Depending on how much time you want to spend searching and the type of coffee you’re looking for, figuring out your preferred coffee-making method can help ensure the best results.
 Something as simple as investing in a basic French press or setting up an espresso machine can yield different flavours, so take some time to explore your options.
 For ease and convenience, figure out if you prefer regular drip-style, cold-brewed, stovetop/moka pot, percolated, or Turkish-style.
-If you have the patience and effort to spare, brewing a pot of French-pressed coffee can enhance flavours and aromas unique to that method – but remember, it will take longer than others.
-Finding your preferred method is a matter of personal preference – the important thing is that it delivers the best quality cup of coffee.
+If you have the patience and effort to spare, brewing a pot of French-pressed coffee can enhance flavours and aromas unique to that method, but remember, it will take longer than other methods.
+Finding your preferred method is a matter of personal preference, and the important thing is that it delivers the best quality cup of coffee.

 The power of aroma to enhance your cup of coffee